2008 United States presidential election: Iraq

-The unpopular war in Iraq was a key issue during the campaign before the economic crisis.
+Until the onset of the 2008 financial crisis, the unpopular Iraq War was a key issue during the campaign.
 John McCain supported the war while Barack Obama opposed it (Obama's early and strong opposition to the war helped him stand out against the other Democratic candidates during the primaries, as well as stand out to a war-weary electorate during the general campaign).
 Though McCain meant it as a peacetime presence like the United States maintained in Germany and Japan after World War II, his statement that the United States could be in Iraq for as much as the next 50 to 100 years would prove costly.
 Obama used it against him as part of his strategy to tie him to the unpopular President Bush.

 John McCain's support for the troop 'surge' employed by General David Petraeus, which was one of several factors credited with improving the security situation in Iraq, may have boosted McCain's stance on the issue in voters' minds.
 McCain (who supported the invasion) argued that his support for the successful surge showed his superior judgment.
 However, Obama was quick to remind voters that there would have been no need for a "surge" had there been no war at all, thus questioning McCain's judgment.

 Bush's unpopularity

-George W. Bush had become increasingly unpopular among Americans by late 2005 due in part by the growing unpopularity of the Iraq War domestically and internationally, as well as Bush's handling of the financial crisis of 2007–08 and Hurricane Katrina in 2005.
+George W. Bush had become increasingly unpopular among Americans by late 2005 due in part by the growing unpopularity of the Iraq War domestically and internationally, as well as Bush's handling of the 2008 financial crisis and Hurricane Katrina in 2005.
 By the time Obama was elected as President of the United States on November 4, 2008, Bush's approval rating was in the low to mid 20s and his disapproval grew increasingly significant, being in the high 60s, and even low 70s in some polls.
 Polls consistently showed that his approval ratings among American voters had averaged around 30 percent.
 In March 2008, Bush endorsed McCain at the White House, but did not make a single appearance for McCain during the campaign.
 Bush appeared at the 2008 GOP convention only through a live video broadcast.
 He chose not to appear in person due to disaster events in the Gulf of Mexico in the aftermath of Hurricane Gustav.
 Although he supported the war in Iraq, McCain made an effort to show that he had disagreed with Bush on many other key issues such as climate change.
 During the entire general election campaign, Obama countered by pointing out in ads and at numerous campaign rallies that McCain had claimed in an interview that he voted with Bush 90% of the time, and congressional voting records supported this for the years Bush was in office.